 Chippewa River State Trail: Caryville to Meridean

 A bicycle ride on the Chippewa River State Trail from Caryville to Meridean offers a relaxing tour through the scenic countryside.
+The route is 6.7 miles long.
+The surface of the path is oil-based asphalt emulsion, in fair condition.
 A small trailhead in Caryville serves the basic needs of cyclists.
 It contains a parking lot, information kiosk, self-registration station, and restrooms.
 It is located off Wisconsin State Highway 85, and is 11 miles from Eau Claire.
 Next to the trailhead is Luer’s, small-town grocery store with a variety of goods.

 It is 6.7 miles from Caryville to Meridean on the Chippewa River State Trail.